zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

 2. Create unit tests to run locally with Azure storage access key.

-3. Optionally enable Application Insight for Azure web application.
+3. In Azure WebApp, turn on App Service logs and look at the log stream output.
+Application Insight is another option, but it might be more expensive.

 # Revision